- Brooks Letchworth

 9th Grade Voyage - Summiting a 14er

-What: High School is full of challenges, so we'll start off our high school careers by challenging ourselves to summit the tallest peak in Colorado - Mt.
-Elbert!
-At an elevation of 14,440', Elbert towers over Colorado's 57 other 14,000'+ peaks, and the views from the top span the entire state.
+What: High School is full of challenges, so we'll start off our high school careers by challenging ourselves to summit one of the tallest peaks in Colorado.
+At an elevation of over 14,000 feet, this peak towers over the state, and brings views that you have to see for yourself to believe.
 Summiting a 14er should be in every Coloradan's repertoire!
-If we are feeling especially motivated, there is also the option to summit Mt.
-Massive - Colorado's 2nd highest peak!
-This adventure is not to be missed.
+As always, this adventure is a challenge by choice, so if we don’t make it to the summit, that’s okay.
+We’ll still have fun challenging ourselves and building crew along the way.
+This adventure is not to be missed!

 Please dress appropriately, bring two full water bottles, Day One sack lunch, and 2-4 small snacks.